-[BS] A106.2 Existing materials.
-Existing materials used as part of the required vertical load-carrying or lateral force-resisting system shall be in sound condition, or shall be repaired or removed and replaced with new materials.
-All other unreinforced masonry materials shall comply with the following requirements:
+[BS] A106.1 Condition of existing materials.
+Existing materials used as part of the required vertical load-carrying or seismic force-resisting system shall be evaluated by on-site investigation and: determined to be in good condition (free of degraded mortar, degraded masonry units or significant cracking); or shall be repaired, enhanced, retrofitted or removed and replaced with new materials.
+Mortar joint deterioration shall be patched by pointing or repointing of the eroded joint in accordance with Section A106.2.3.9.
+Existing significant cracks in solid unit unreinforced and solid grouted hollow unit masonry shall be repaired.